-STANDARDISE, It is at this stage that rules are defined; by which the workplace will remain free of unnecessary objects, tidy, and cleaned.
+STANDARDISE,, This stage defines rules by which the workplace will remain free of unnecessary objects, tidy, and cleaned.
 To eliminate the risk of disorder, Takashi Osada advocates Visual Management that relies on a number of aids.

 5th S : SHITSUKE

-RESPECT, The rules that have been established must be obeyed, and therefore staff must be encouraged to stick to them.
+RESPECT,, Newly established rules must be obeyed, and therefore staff must be encouraged to stick to them.
 It’s a simple case of routinely doing what needs to be done, so that 5S does indeed become a matter of routine.

 Method created by the TPS, Toyota Production System

 The 5S method has been developed by the Toyota group in the Toyota Production System context.
+The 5S approach aims to improve the employee's working environment, but it is not the only Lean method created by Toyota.
+Inspired by Fordism, Toyotism has proven to be efficient and has been further developed to create the 5S.
+This remodelled technique has proven itself over time.
 It is a company management tool aiming at:

 The objectives of the 5S method

 Progress is possible when everybody makes a commitment.
-This joint commitment starts by taking into account each person’s work environment (machine, line, laboratory, office, store, etc.).
+This collective commitment starts by taking into account each person’s work environment (machine, line, laboratory, office, store, etc.).